-- Candidates who test positive for drugs, who have a confirmed adulterated or substituted test result, or who refuse to cooperate (see Terms below) in a drug test will have their conditional offers of employment rescinded by UnitedHealth Group. - The employment of any employees who refuse to cooperate in a drug and/or alcohol test may be terminated. - The illegal possession, manufacturing, distribution or trafficking of controlled substances shall be the basis for immediate dismissal. - Not informing UnitedHealth Group about the illegal possession, manufacture, use, and distribution or trafficking of controlled substances or alcohol on the part of any employee may result in disciplinary actions, up to and including dismissal. - Not maintaining the confidentiality of any data, record or results of tests made under this Policy may result in disciplinary actions, up to and including dismissal.
+- Applicants who test positive for drugs, who have a confirmed adulterated or substituted test result, or who refuse to cooperate (see Terms below) in a drug test will have their conditional offers of employment rescinded by UnitedHealth Group. - Employees who refuse to cooperate in a drug and/or alcohol test may be terminated. - The illegal possession, manufacturing, distribution or trafficking of controlled substances shall be the basis for immediate dismissal. - Not informing UnitedHealth Group about the illegal possession, manufacture, use, and distribution or trafficking of controlled substances or alcohol on the part of any employee may result in disciplinary actions, up to and including dismissal. - Not maintaining the confidentiality of any data, record or results of tests made under this Policy may result in disciplinary actions, up to and including dismissal. - Not submitting to or complying with a rehabilitation program approved by UnitedHealth Group after a first confirmed positive result in a controlled substance detection test may result in disciplinary actions, up to and including dismissal.

-- Not submitting to or complying with a rehabilitation program approved by UnitedHealth Group after a first confirmed positive result in a controlled substance detection test may result in disciplinary actions, up to and including dismissal. - A second confirmed positive result in a controlled substance detection test shall be the basis for immediate termination. - Adulterating any test, refusing to a test, and not appearing at a duly ordered test, shall be considered as an unjustified refusal and therefore treated as a positive result in the test may result in disciplinary actions, up to and including dismissal. - UnitedHealth Group may take disciplinary and/or other appropriate action when an employee is involved in any conduct or crime that damages UnitedHealth Group's operations or reputation.
+- A second confirmed positive result in a controlled substance detection test shall be the basis for immediate termination. - Adulterating any test, refusing to a test, and not appearing at a duly ordered test, shall be considered as an unjustified refusal and therefore treated as a positive result in the test may result in disciplinary actions, up to and including dismissal. - Not complying with the requirements of this Policy may result in disciplinary action, up to and including dismissal. - UnitedHealth Group may take disciplinary and/or other appropriate action when an employee or contractor is involved in any conduct or crime that damages UnitedHealth Group's operations or reputation.